-Make sure the power supplies are NOT energized while making electrical connections to the controller.

-- a) Remove jumper across JP6-1 and JP6-2 - b) Connect the constant DC voltage controller power supply (12 to 36) VDC, 150 mA minimum to the controller:

-Positive power supply terminal to JP6-2

-Negative power supply terminal to JP6-3

-Note: JP6 is a Molex connector, part number 22-23-2031

-c) Connect the constant DC voltage TE device power supply (0 to 36) VDC to the controller:

-Positive power supply terminal to WP3

-Negative power supply terminal to WP4
+- Make sure the power supplies are NOT energized while making electrical connections to the controller. a) Remove jumper across JP6-1 and JP6-2 - b) Connect the constant DC voltage controller power supply (12 to 36) VDC, 200 mA minimum to the controller: Positive power supply terminal to JP6-2 - Negative power supply terminal to JP6-3 - Note: JP6 is a Molex connector, part number 22-23-2031 - c) Connect the constant DC voltage TE device power supply (0 to 36) VDC to the controller: - Positive power supply terminal to WP3 - Negative power supply terminal to WP4

-Install a 1.5 k Ω , 1 W (customer-supplied) resistor across the positive and negative power-supply terminals.
+Install a 1.5 k $\Omega$ , 1 W (customer-supplied) resistor across the positive and negative power-supply terminals.

-- d) Do NOT connect the TE device to the controller at this time. - e) See the "Controller Wiring Diagram (Two Power Supplies Setup)" for further details. - 1.5 Turn power on to both the computer and the power supply(s) (which in turn powers up the controller).
-The onboard green LED will flash at a steady rate to indicate that the controller is energized correctly.
+- d) Do NOT connect the TE device to the controller at this time. - e) See the "Controller Wiring Diagram (Two Power Supplies Setup)" for further details. - 1.5 Turn power on to both the computer and the power supply(s) (which in turn powers up the controller) and to the RS485 converter, if applicable.
+The on-board green LED will flash at a steady rate to indicate that the controller is energized correctly.